What Is A Resident Physician: Your Guide to Understanding the Unsung Heroes of Medicine.

 On the other hand, resident physicians are medical professionals who have graduated from medical school and are presently enrolled in the residency program, a postgraduate training phase.
 To get practical experience and advance their medical knowledge and abilities, they work in a hospital or clinic setting under the supervision of skilled doctors.
 They must assess patients, make diagnoses, devise treatments, and carry out medical procedures throughout their residency, but they do so under the direction and supervision of attending physicians.

-One important distinction is the degree of autonomy between attending physicians and resident physicians.
+One crucial distinction is the degree of autonomy between attending physicians and resident physicians.
 While resident physicians operate under the direction and supervision of attending physicians, attending physicians can practice medicine independently.

 Additionally, resident physicians are still honing their knowledge and skills, whereas attending physicians frequently have more experience and expertise in a particular medical specialty.